 Car titles are documents issued by each state’s Department of Motor Vehicles (DMV).
 This document indicates all the ownership information about the vehicle.
-The owner’s information, car mileage, and car’s condition are included in the certificate of title.
-The title needs to be transferred to the current owner every time that the vehicle is sold.
+The previous owner’s information, car mileage, and car’s condition are included in the certificate of title.
+The current title needs to be transferred to the new owner every time that the vehicle is sold.
 Then, the state issues a new car title with the updated information.

 Types of Car Titles

-The car title will contain all the information you need to know about the car.
+The car title will contain all the additional information you need to know about the car.
 Keep in mind that the VIN (Vehicle Identification Number) that is on the car title must match the VIN on the vehicle.
 Other information included in the car title is mileage, previous owners, year, make, and model.
 If the vehicle was involved in an accident, this will also be in the title.

 There are four basic classifications for car titles.
 These classifications are a type of “brand” that labels the vehicle based on the damage it has.
 Usually, buyers will always look for cars with clean titles.
 However, buying a car with a salvage title is not as bad as it may seem.

 - Simple Guide to Buying a Motorcycle and Getting an Insurance Quote

 - Buying the Best Used Honda Car for Sale

 - Everything You Need to Know about Buying Used Cars

 - How to Buy a Salvage Car From an Online Car Auction

 Every new car is issued with a clean title.
 A clean title means that the car hasn’t received any type of damage.
 Hence, it is ideal to buy a used car with a clean title.
 However, this doesn’t mean that you should only buy a used car with a clean title.